Skip to main content

 Test code(s) 16029

-ABL kinase domain mutations may emerge after treatment with tyrosine kinase inhibitors (TKIs) such as imatinib (Gleevec®), dasatinib (Sprycel®), and nilotinib (Tasigna®).
+ABL kinase domain mutations often emerge after treatment with tyrosine kinase inhibitors (TKIs) such as imatinib (Gleevec®), dasatinib (Sprycel®), and nilotinib (Tasigna®).

-The National Comprehensive Cancer Network® (NCCN®)1 recommends ABL mutation testing when there is
+The National Comprehensive Cancer Network® (NCCN®)1 recommends ABL kinase domain mutation testing when 1 or more of the following occurs:

 1. Inadequate initial response to TKI therapy